Every purchase is either direct or indirect.The distinction drives your entire strategy.

 Organizational Ownership

 In large enterprises, direct and indirect procurement are often managed by separate teams with different reporting lines.
 Direct procurement may report into supply chain or operations.
 Indirect typically reports into finance or a shared services center.
-In mid-market companies, a single procurement team handles both — and the tension between the two is a constant prioritization challenge.
+In mid-market companies, a single team handles both, and the tension between the two is a constant prioritization challenge.

 Applying Sourcing Strategy by Category

-The Kraljic Matrix — the most widely used tool in strategic sourcing — segments spend by supply risk and profit impact.
-Direct materials almost always fall in the “Strategic” or “Bottleneck” quadrants.
-Indirect spend is more commonly “Leverage” or “Non-critical.”
+The Kraljic Matrix segments spend by supply risk and profit impact.
+Direct materials almost always fall in Strategic or Bottleneck quadrants.
+Indirect spend is more commonly Leverage or Non-critical.

 Practical Sourcing Decisions